brezniczky/github-trends/analysis.md

 repository statistics.

-Both a GitHub, and a StackExchange API client script was used to obtain weekly statistics, then a moving average was applied to get values smoothed over 53-week windows.
+Both a GitHub, and a StackExchange API client script was used to obtain weekly statistics.
+Afterwards, a moving average was applied to get values smoothed over 53-week windows.
 This yields visually more comprehensible charts and aims to compensate for seasonality effects.
 Where the data does not allow for the entire filtering window width, the uncertainity (variance) increases, this is represented by fainter (more transparent) colors, as seen near the edges.

 Keyword \#1: "Analysis"
 -----------------------